mc-klauts/CloudEx/README.md

 It can handle more than one Minecraft- or BungeeCord Server, by creating groups of servers.
 It also comes with some nice features, like an in-built SignSystem or even a Webinterface to control your Cloud.
-The CloudEx has a AddonSystem, that means you can develope an Module with the VolticModule-API and load it into your Cloud!
+The CloudEx has a AddonSystem, that means you can develope an Module with the CloudModule-API and load it into your Cloud!
 The Cloud also is smart, for example if your LobbyServer is almost full of players, the cloud automaticly creates a new LobbyServer for more players.